 Coming to directors, Major Ravi will again try to showcase his armchair activism with 1971: Beyond Borders starring the go-to-guy for such films, Mohanlal.
 Sathyan Anthikad has already testified that he’s run out of ideas, and will hopefully be not making any movies in future.
-Dr. Biju started off the year with his award-worthy crime drama and will be seen helming another film called Sound of Silence.
+Dr Biju started off the year with his award-worthy crime drama and will be seen helming another film called Sound of Silence.
 (For people who do not know, he was accused recently of creating and editing his own page on Wikipedia, which is highly frowned upon on the English encyclopedia.)

-Indrajith and Rima in Dr. Biju’s KPN
+Indrajith and Rima in Dr Biju’s KPN

 While Renjith will be back with Puthan Panam, Shyamaprasad hopes to bring the charm of The Beatles into Mollywood with Hey Jude.
 Blessy is going to adapt Benyamin’s Aadu Jeevitham, but I think we will have to wait till 2018.
 Ottaal fame Jayaraj has already won accolades for his epic drama, Veeram, starring Kunal Kapoor.
-A song from the film was sent to Oscars, and obviously did not make it in the shortlist.
+A song from the film was sent to Oscars and obviously did not make it to the shortlist.
 John Varghese has announced that there would be a sequel to 2015’s comedy horror film, Adi Kapyare Kootamani, but I am yet to read any reports surrounding its photography commencement.

 This promo poster for Amal Neerad’s Comrade in America created a lot of buzz in social media in late 2016 when the film was not even titled.